 Contemporary style en suite bedroom, 190 sqf, offering free Wi-Fi, digital TV/radio, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, toiletries, and hairdryer.
 Double bed.

-Contemporary style en suite bedroom, 200 sqf, offering free Wi-Fi, digital TV/radio, DVD player, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, mineral water, decanter of port, luxury chocolates, toiletries, and hairdryer.
-Queen-size bed.
+Contemporary style en suite bedroom, 200 sqf, offering free Wi-Fi, digital TV/radio, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, mineral water, decanter of port, luxury chocolates, toiletries, and hairdryer.
+King-size bed.

 Contemporary style studio suite offering free Wi-Fi, digital TV/radio, DVD player, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, mineral water, decanter of port, luxury chocolates, toiletries, and hairdryer.
 Larger than club rooms.
-Queen-size bed.
+King-size bed.

 - Cattal Train Station (2 miles)